raganwald-deprecated/homoiconic/2009-05-13/tough_crowd.md

 Liking or disliking someone's "attitude" is very dangerous ground.
 What I believe happens is this: You decide whether you like or dislike someone in the [blink](ttp://www.amazon.com/gp/product/0316010669?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0316010669) of an eye.
 Then you cast everything they say in the light of your prejudices.
 If you have already decided that the candidate is "Just a technical writer," then his push-back is obviously the sign of a difficult personality who will be grit in the team's vaseline.

+Or what do we do with someone who uses pushing back on the requirements to display [their contempt for the question](http://exold.com/article/stupid-interview-questions"Stupid Interview Questions")?
+Is being contemptuous of our interview process a bad sign?
+Why?
+Do we only want conformists who will never question us?

-But what if, instead, you have decided that the candidate is one of the most charming, intelligent, and talented scientists in history, a Nobel prize winner?
+And what if, instead, we have decided that the candidate is one of the most charming, intelligent, and talented scientists in history, a Nobel prize winner?
 [What if he shows you that your question was imprecise](http://www.hebig.org/blogs/archives/main/000962.php "Round Manhole Covers, or: If Richard Feynman applied for a job at Microsoft")?
-In that case, maybe you will decide that pushing back on requirements is a sign that the question was a dumb one to begin with.
+In that case, maybe we will decide that pushing back on requirements is a sign that the question was a dumb one to begin with.

-I find it interesting that a relatively unknown fellow gets slammed for his attitude, while the apocryphal story about Richard Feynman routinely draws praise.
+I find it interesting that a relatively unknown fellow gets slammed for his attitude, another fellow writes roundly lauded post condemning technical questions, and the apocryphal story about Richard Feynman routinely draws praise.

 ---